Updated on: October 1, 2024

 🥈2.
 Bitdefender — Feature-Rich Avast Alternative With a Lightweight Scanner

-Bitdefender is a great Avast alternative if you want an antivirus that’s packed full of features but won’t put any strain on your devices.
+Bitdefender is a great Avast alternative if you want an antivirus that’s packed full of features.
 Like Norton, Bitdefender detected 100% of my malware samples.
 And since Bitdefender’s scanner operates in the cloud, I didn’t notice any impact on my computer’s performance, even during full system scans.

 Bitdefender also offers:

 I really like Bitdefender’s purpose-built Safepay encrypted browser, which protects your personal data from hackers while you’re making online transactions.
 Safepay disables screen grabs, blocks keystroke tracking, and integrates with Bitdefender’s password manager and VPN.
 I put it to the test and was unable to take a screenshot when using Safepay, which means hackers wouldn’t be able to capture my screen either!
-However, the browser is a bit slow and buggy.
-For example, I wasn’t able to stream in HD when using it.
-This wasn’t an issue when using Norton’s Safe Web browser extension.
+In comparison, Avast’s Secure Browser doesn’t block screenshots or offer the same level of transaction security, but there is a Bank Mode in Avast Premium Security that lets you handle important transactions in a virtual desktop.

 Bitdefender’s password manager is simple, easy to use, and will cover most of your password management needs.
 While it’s not as good as standalone managers like 1Password, you get all the standard features of a good password manager: password auto-save and auto-fill, a password generator, password strength auditing, and much more.
-If you need more advanced tools, I suggest a standalone password manager.
-Otherwise, Bitdefender’s is one of the best antivirus password manager bundles available.
+Avast once had a password manager with similar features, but it was discontinued.
+Now, Avast’s password management capabilities are minimal, offering little beyond basic storage.
+For a comprehensive antivirus and password manager bundle, Bitdefender is one of the best antivirus password manager bundles available.

-Bitdefender Antivirus Plus costs just $29.99 / year, but it only protects 1 Windows device, and it doesn’t have parental controls or a firewall.
-Bitdefender Internet Security is $42.49 / year and includes protection for up to 3 Windows devices.
+Bitdefender Antivirus Plus costs just $24.99 / year, and it protects 3 Windows devices, but it doesn’t have parental controls or a firewall.
+Bitdefender Internet Security is $37.99 / year and also includes protection for up to 3 Windows devices, including parental controls and the firewall.
 The Total Security plan adds coverage for Macs and mobile apps for iOS and Android, on up to 5 devices.
-It costs $49.99 / year.
+It costs $40.99 / year.

 Bottom Line: